Asa Bowen Smith: Whitman Mission, Waiilatpu

-The were initially at Waiilatpu in present day Washington.
+They were initially at Waiilatpu in present day Washington.
 After a falling out with Marcus Whitman, Smith stated that if he was to be stationed with Whitman, he would leave the mission.
 The missionaries had a difficult time establishing themselves with the local Native Americans, due to language barriers and vast differences in religious concepts.
 Among the missionaries, there were philosophical differences in approach.
 Smith thought that the missionaries should learn their language and work amongst them to develop relationships.
 Smith was against evangelization of Native Americans and forced resettlement.
 This was at odds with the approach of Henry H. Spalding of the Oregon missions.
 Smith felt that the natives should not acquire the white people's way of life, concerned that they would become "worldly minded".
 He was unsure of his usefulness at the Whitman mission and pessimistic that the mission would be successful.

 The mission established a farm, blacksmith shop, printing press, and mills.
 Smith conducted the first census of the Nez Perce people.
 In the Smith's letters and diaries, they wrote in great detail about the lives of the Nez Perce people.
 This provided a "wealth of new information not only upon the customs, traditions, and manner of life of the Nez Perces, but also upon the difficulties which the pioneer missionaries faced in their isolated stations."
 Sarah's mental and physical health were very poor and Smith took care of the farm and the housekeeping.
 Smith had a Hawaiian laborer named Jack.